learn-co-students/rails-assessment-v-000/note.md

   -check dryness
   -update seeds
   -what happens if already have an account and try to log in with fb?
-  -breaks if tries to sign up with non unique email, need to kick it back with errors -nested routes not secure!
+  -nested routes not secure!

 #UX needs